20 Using split-apply-combine to help in processing

 <dbl> <dbl>

-It works, but, the column names are a bit vague.
-The column names are glucose_1 and glucose_2, which doesn’t tell us which is which.
+It works, but, the column names are not helpful.
+The column names are hr_1 and hr_2, which doesn’t tell us which is which.
 We can add the names of the functions by using a named list.
 In our case, a named list would look like:

 Console